Large Language Models for Travel Behavior Prediction

-On the other hand, apart from the fundamental abilities of LLMs in language generation, knowledge utilization, and complex reasoning, LLMs are also prone to several drawbacks that need to be considered when utilizing them.
-One limitation is Hallucination, where texts generated by LLMs could conflict with themselves or can not be verified \citep{Bang_Cahyawijaya_2023}.
+On the other hand, apart from the fundamental abilities of LLMs in language generation, knowledge utilization, and complex reasoning, LLMs are also prone to several drawbacks that need to be considered when utilizing them \citep{Zhao_Zhou_2023}.
+One limitation is Hallucination, where texts generated by LLMs could conflict with themselves or can not be verified \citep{Bang_Cahyawijaya_2023, Huang_Yu_Ma_Zhong_Feng_Wang_Chen_Peng_Feng_Qin_et_2025}.
 Another challenge of LLMs is their limit on recent knowledge since models trained on a big corpus of data with a large number of parameters typically cannot be updated in real-time \citep{Zhao_Zhou_2023}.
 A third limitation is inconsistent reasoning, where LLMs' reasoning and answer are not always aligned \citep{wei2022chain}.